CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Deployment_Final_Checks.md

     This is the linker script.
 The length can change.
 5. Ensure that we have flashed the golden copy of the OS to the GOLDEN_COPY address defined in the linker script ```STM32L4R5ZITx_FLASH.ld```
 6. Ensure all tasks are registered in the `FREERTOS_task_info_struct_t FREERTOS_task_handles_array []` array.
 Consider a unit test for this check, maybe.
+7. Ensure the BOOT0 pin configuration is applied using STM32CubeProgrammer.
+    * nSWBOOT0 = Unchecked (use software config)
+    * nBOOT0 = Checked (boot from system memory)

 ## Management Checks